AppImage/docs.appimage.org/source/reference/best-practices.rst

   from the Gnulib manual

 .. note::
-	The manual only provides instructions for use with automake files
+	Instructions are for use with automake files and don't cover other build systems

 * `Resourceful`_, a project to study of cross-platform techniques for building applications and libraries that use resource files (e.g.